fabiod20/algorithms-and-data-structures/README.md

 # Hash Table Analysis
-This repository contains the final project of the **Algorithms and Data Structures** course (AY 19/20) at *University of Naples Federico II*.
+This repository contains the final project of the **Algorithms and Data Structures** course (AY 19/20) at the *University of Naples Federico II*.

 ## Assignment
 The aim of the project is to analyze the performance of different kinds of hash tables in term of execution time for different operations (insert, search, delete)